Tyler Stephenson Player Props: Reds vs. Orioles

 - Stephenson is hitting .254 with 12 doubles, a triple, five home runs and 28 walks.

-- In 30 of 73 games this year, he has scored, and three of those games included multiple runs.
+- In 40.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (4.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.